shubhampachori12110095/Gender_Classifer_tensorflow/Train from Scratch.md

 ```
 When the script finishes you will find 2 shards for the training and validation files in the DATA_DIR.
 The files will match the patterns train-?????-of-00002 and validation-?????-of-00002, respectively.

-**note: **

-If you wish to prepare a custom image data set for transfer learning, you will need to invoke build_image_data.py on your custom data set.
+**note** : If you wish to prepare a custom image data set for transfer learning, you will need to invoke build_image_data.py on your custom data set.
 Please see the associated options and assumptions behind this script by reading the comments section of build_image_data.py.
 Also, if your custom data has a different number of examples or classes, you need to change the appropriate values in imagenet_data.py.

 ### step2: Downloading Inception v3 image model
 ```